sobstel/metaphore/README.md

 Problem
 -------

-Too many requests hit your website to regenerate same content slamming your database.
+Too many requests hit your website at the same time to regenerate same content slamming your database.

 More reading: